kartiktennis/Bulma-Framework-others/README.md

 # Bulma-Framework-others
-Practice in using Bulma CSS framework and others relevant web development tools
+Practice in using Bulma CSS framework and other relevant web development tools